fennel-ai/client/docs/pages/getting-started/quickstart.md

 <pre snippet="getting-started/quickstart#query"></pre>

-You can also query for historical values of features at arbitrary timestamps ( useful in creating training datasets) like this:
+You can also query for historical values of features at arbitrary timestamps ( often used while creating training datasets or for offline batch inference) like this:

 <pre snippet="getting-started/quickstart#historical"></pre>
 Query requests can be made over REST API from any language/tool which makes it easy to ship features to production servers.